 Email: CRTB [at] gov [dot] scot

-The Scottish Land Fund (SLF) supports rural and urban communities to become more resilient and sustainable through the ownership and management of land and assets.
+The Scottish Land Fund (SLF) is a Scottish Government Fund which supports rural and urban communities to become more resilient and sustainable through the ownership and management of land and assets.
 If you are a community based organisation with an interest in acquiring an asset then you may be eligbile to apply to SLF for funds to develop your project ideas and buy your asset.
-Contact Big Lottery Fund for more information.
+Contact the National Lottery Community Fund for Scotland for more information.

 Through the provision of information, resources and a variety of direct contact, DTA Scotland assists interested communities explore the benefits and relevance of the developement trust approach.
 They also provide useful resources, training and support to communities wishing to establish a developement trust.